waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **spinner_...:** Force movement tiles.

 # IX.
 Interactable Object Mechanics (Verified)
 - **trashcan:** An object that can be interacted with from an adjacent tile.
-In Vermilion Gym, some contain hidden switches for a puzzle.
-Checking a can with a switch and then checking an incorrect can will reset the puzzle.
+In Vermilion Gym, these are a red herring for the main puzzle.
 - **Vermilion Gym Statues:** The statues in the gym act as the puzzle switches, not the trash cans.
 Interacting with the winner's board statue after checking all cans solved the puzzle.

-- **Ground vs. Normal:** Ground is super-effective against Normal (Verified vs. Porygon).
 - Lt.
 Surge's PORYGON knows a move that can inflict Freeze.